MatNN/MatNN/README.md

 # MatNN: A NN framework for MATLAB

-**MatNN** is a MATLAB Framework for Neural Network training and testing.
-It aims to provide the similarity of [Caffe](http://caffe.berkeleyvision.org) , and elastic workflow of [MatConvNet](http://www.vlfeat.org/matconvnet).
+**MatNN** is a MATLAB framework for neural network training and testing.
+It aims to provide the similarity of [Caffe](http://caffe.berkeleyvision.org), and elastic workflow of [MatConvNet](http://www.vlfeat.org/matconvnet).

-This toolbox requires [MatConvNet](http://www.vlfeat.org/matconvnet) toolbox to be installed in your system and added to your Matlab path.
+This toolbox requires [MatConvNet](http://www.vlfeat.org/matconvnet) to be installed in your system and added to your MATLAB path.

 ## Features